Tyler-Duncan/ShareReel/README.md

 Navigate to [Link to app instance on heroku] and sign up for a free account.

-Log in and start creating your photo reel
+Log in and start creating your photo reel \n
-    - Upload photos
+    - Upload photos \n
     - Select your transition style
     - {Future feature}: Choose your design
     - Click the generate photo reel button